-Irritable bowel syndrome, or IBS, is a chronic disorder of the large intestine that its function.
-However, the condition does not present any complications if treated properly; usually in the form of dietary and lifestyle adjustments, with specialized medicinal treatment reserved for the rare few.
+Irritable bowel syndrome, or IBS, is a chronic disorder of the large intestine.
+It is important to note that the condition does not present any complications if treated properly; usually in the form of dietary and lifestyle adjustments, with specialized medicinal treatment reserved for the rare few.

 For Mild Symptoms:

-While regulating mealtimes to regulate bowel movements is recommended for all IBS sufferers, those with IBS-D (IBS with diarrhea) should opt for multiple small-portioned meals a day instead of the regular 3 meals to help harden the stool.
+Regulating meal times is one of the most basic irritable bowel syndrome treatment and is recommended for everyone who has the illness, those with IBS-D (IBS with diarrhea) should opt for multiple small-portioned meals a day instead of the regular 3 meals to help harden the stool.

 In addition to consuming more high-fibre foods, like dried fruits, whole-wheat bread and high-fibre cereal to help relieve constipation (IBS-C) by easing the food’s passage through the intestine, IBS patients can benefit from the following dietary changes:

 - Avoid High-Gas Foods like alcoholic and caffeinated beverages, raw fruit, cabbage, cauliflower, broccoli and certain other vegetables in case of frequent gas or bloating.